DivyaSiddam/MealPlanner/README.md

 Flask: A micro web framework for building web applications in Python.
 It is used to create the server-side application and handle HTTP requests and responses.

-Flask-SQLAlchemy: A Flask extension that simplifies integration with SQL databases.
+Flask-SQLAlchemy: A Flask extension that simplifies integration with databases.
 It provides an ORM (Object Relational Mapper) for managing database operations.

 Flask-WTF: A Flask extension that helps with handling forms, making it easier to work with forms in Flask applications.
 It integrates with WTForms.